Let’s start with the million dollar question that every affiliate marketing beginner is asking…IS AFFILIATE MARKETING WORTH IT?

 ClickBank Affiliate Marketing

 If you’re a beginner or just started researching affiliate marketing then I’m 100% sure that you’ve crossed or maybe even joined clickbank…do you know how I know this?
 It’s because clickbank is the ONLY affiliate program that automatically accepts ANYONE (No websites or credentials required) and all the affiliate marketing gurus constantly recommended this affiliate program to you.
 They tell newbies to join clickbank so the newbies can run inside and grab links to promote their affiliate/internet marketing courses.
 I’m not going to say that there is anything wrong with that but the truth is…Most of the digital products sold on clickbank are junk and very hard to sell.
 Clickbank’s offers (only the good ones) are easy to sell by someone who’s established in the affiliate marketing space but for a newbie, it’ll be difficult.
 Plus I believe that clickbank affiliate program is designed to take advantage of the newbies and scam them for their hard earned money.
 To get the first pay check, an affiliate must make 5 sales and each sale must be purchased using a different method (such a sneaky policy).
 Also, if it takes an affiliate a while to complete the payment threshold (which will happen because most newbies are still learning) then they will deduct a fee on a weekly basis from their earnings.
 So if you earned $200, by the time you get paid it’ll be $10 or even $0 (HAHAHAHHAHAHHAHA).
-In my personal opinion, anyone who joins clickbank will hate affiliate marketing and will think that the affiliate marketing industry is a scam.
+In my personal opinion, anyone who joins clickbank from the start will hate affiliate marketing and will think that the affiliate marketing industry is a scam.
 If you truly decide to get into affiliate marketing then I highly reco0mmend you to learn about the different types of affiliate marketing programs and networks available out there and HOW to select the ones that’ll give you the BEST RESULTS

 Competition in Affiliate Marketing